ishanurg/WarLens/README.md

 Visualization: Finally, the code displays the original image and overlays the predicted class label as a title, allowing you to see the image and the model's interpretation side-by-side.
 It also hides the axis labels for a cleaner presentation.

+Application Building

+In this section, we will be building a web application that is integrated into the model we built.
+A UI is provided for the uses where he has to enter the values for predictions.
+The enter values are given to the saved model and prediction is showcased on the UI.
+This section has the following tasks
+Building HTML Pages
+Building server-side script